 In many cases, white-collar criminal charges happen after a misunderstanding or due to an oversight.
 If you did not intend to commit a white-collar crime, we will help you create a strategic legal defense.
 Every decision you make from the time you are arrested until your trial can impact your case.

-Securing an experienced Atlanta criminal defense lawyer is crucial.
+Securing an experienced criminal defense lawyer is crucial.
 Your criminal case is standing between you and a long jail sentence.
 The sooner you hire an experienced lawyer, the sooner your lawyer can begin preparing your case.
 At Carter/Pilgrim, we have extensive trial experience.
 We know all of the tactics prosecutors use to try to prove charges against a client, and we put our knowledge to use for our clients.
 Contact Carter/Pilgrim as soon as possible to schedule your initial consultation.